apache/celeborn/docs/developers/sbt.md

 ## Building submodules individually

-For instance, you can build the Celeborn Client module using:
+For instance, you can build the Celeborn Master module using:

 ```
 $ # sbt
-$ build/sbt
+$ ./build/sbt
-> project celeborn-client
+> project celeborn-master
 > package

-$ # Or, you can build the celeborn-client module with sbt directly using:
+$ # Or, you can build the celeborn-master module with sbt directly using:
-$ build/sbt celeborn-client/package
+$ ./build/sbt celeborn-master/package
 ```

 ## Testing with SBT